lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-code/README.md

 gem install sqlite3
 ```

-The goal of this challenge is to query the database **from our Ruby code**.
+The goal of this challenge is to talk to the database **from our Ruby code**.

 ## Specs